-Students completing the practitioner track of the counseling program satisfy at least 13 of the 14 required content areas for LCPC licensure from the Maryland Board of Examiners of Professional Counselors and Therapists.
+Students completing the practitioner track of the counseling program satisfy the 14 required content areas for LCPC licensure from the Maryland Board of Examiners of Professional Counselors and Therapists.
 Students then have 12 credits remaining to satisfy the 60-credit, LCPC educational requirements.
-They may satisfy the additional 12 credits of counseling electives through enrollment in the Extended Master's Option, or by applying to either the Master's Plus or C.A.S. programs after completing the 48 credit master's program.
+They may satisfy the additional 12 credits of counseling electives through enrollment in the Extended Master's Option, or by applying to the Master's Plus after completing the 48-credit master's program.
 Students are also eligible to request information from and apply to the Board for LCPC-G (Graduate) status after completing the 60 credits.
 Requirements vary by state.